-It’s no secret that older acoustic guitars tend to sound better with age but the same cannot be said for guitar strings, which tend to sound dull and feel more difficult to play as they begin to deteriorate.
-But how often should you change strings?
+It’s no secret that older acoustic guitars tend to sound better with age, however, the same cannot be said for acoustic guitar strings, which tend to sound dull and more difficult to play as they age.
+With this in mind, how often should you be changing your strings?

-In the following article we’re going to learn how to tell how often you should change your guitar strings based on your own playing habits, to ensure your strings are not causing your guitar to sound less than stellar.
-We’ll also learn what contributes to string deterioration and how to make your strings last that little bit longer.
+In the following article, we’re going to discuss how often you should change your guitar strings.
+We’ll also discuss what causes string deterioration and how to make your strings last longer.

 What causes guitar strings to age?